dianakorka/Data-Science-in-R/rfile/Diff_in_diff.md

 ## Create treatment variable

+We hypothesize that the shock associated with the above-mentioned influx has affected left-leaning individuals (our treatment group, post-war) differently as compared to right-leaning individuals (our control group); in particular we hypothesize that the crisis affected the political orientation of the left-leaning group (and moved them to the right) and through this channel also affected their propensity to vote.
+The crisis made left-leaning voters become slightly more right-leaning and slightly less prone to vote.

+We do this by employing an IV Two Way Fixed Effect (TWFE) design using the LISS panel data from 2019–2024.

 In our case, we need to create a treatment variable - **treatment_23**- which takes value 1 when year=2023 or 2024 and the individual is left-leaning (i.e. right==0).

-The effect of the crisis had not yet take center stage in 2022 at the time when the LISS data was collected (Dec 2021-Mar 2022), by waves depending on sections of the questionnaire, with the war commencing end of Feb 2022.
+For this study, the anticipation of refugee arrivals was captured in the 2023 data and is reflected in the subsequent years.
+The effect of the crisis had not yet taken center stage in 2022 at the time when the LISS data was collected (Dec 2021-Mar 2022), with the war commencing end of Feb 2022.
 Thus our instrument takes on value 1 when year=2023 or 2024 (not 2022) and the individual is left-leaning.

 ``` r